neondatabase/website/content/docs/connect/connect-intro.md

 enableTableOfContents: true
 ---

-Welcome to the connection documentation for Neon.
-Here, you will find detailed information and instructions for connecting to Neon from different clients and applications, troubleshooting connection issues, connection pooling, and more.
+Find detailed information and instructions for connecting to Neon from different clients and applications, troubleshooting connection issues, connection pooling, and more.

 ## Connect from clients and applications